Skip to main content

 ScienceDirect image

-The external iliac vein is the upper continuation of the femoral vein.
+The external iliac vein is the cranial extension of the femoral vein and receives the inferior epigastric, deep circumflex iliac, and pubic veins.

 Complete Anatomy